konigio/konigio.github.io/_posts/2015-02-05-Change-Sets.md

   `reference` graph.

 2. If a blank node is mutated by the ChangeSet, then the `reference` graph (or equivalently, the set of `trace` statements) must contain enough information to uniquely identify the node.
 There are several options for identifying a blank node:

    1. **Inverse Functional Property**.
-If a mutated blank node `n` contains an inverse functional property `p` then it is sufficient to provide a single triple of the form `(n p o)` where `o` is the value of the inverse functional property.
+If a mutated blank node `n` contains an inverse functional property `p` then it is sufficient to provide a single triple of the form <br> `(n p o)` where `o` is the value of the inverse functional property.

    2. **Composite Key**.
 If a mutated blank node `n` is an instance of an `owl:Class` that declares a